EliasStar/obsidian-plugin-template/README.md

 - Registers a global interval which logs 'setInterval' to the console.

 ## First time developing plugins?
 Quick starting guide for new plugin devs:
 - Check if [someone already developed a plugin for what you want](https://obsidian.md/plugins)!
 There might be an existing plugin similar enough that you can partner up with.
 - Make a copy of this repo as a template with the "Use this template" button (login to GitHub if you don't see it).
 - Clone your repo to a local development folder.
-For convenience, you can place this folder in your `.obsidian/plugins/your-plugin-name` folder.
-- Install NodeJS, then run `npm i` in the command line under your repo folder.
+- Install NodeJS, then run `npm install` in the command line under your repo folder.
-- Run `npm run dev` to compile your plugin from `main.ts` to `main.js`.
+- Run `npm run watch` to compile your plugin every time you save a file.
-- Make changes to `main.ts` (or create new `.ts` files).
-Those changes should be automatically compiled into `main.js`.
+- Make changes to `src/main.ts` (or create new `.ts` files).
-- Reload Obsidian to load the new version of your plugin.
+- Open `vault` in Obsidian to see your plugin.
-- Enable plugin in settings window.
 - For updates to the Obsidian API run `npm update` in the command line under your repo folder.

+## Building
+- Clone this repo.
+- Make sure your NodeJS is at least v16 (`node --version`).
+- `npm install` to install dependencies.
+- `npm run watch` to start compilation in watch mode.
+- `npm run build` to build the plugin for production.

-## Releasing new releases
+## Releasing

-- Update your `manifest.json` with your new version number, such as `1.0.1`, and the minimum Obsidian version required for your latest release.
-- Update your `versions.json` file with `"new-plugin-version": "minimum-obsidian-version"` so older versions of Obsidian can download an older version of your plugin that's compatible.
-- Create new GitHub release using your new version number as the "Tag version".
-Use the exact version number, don't include a prefix `v`.
-See here for an example: https://github.com/obsidianmd/obsidian-sample-plugin/releases
-- Upload the files `manifest.json`, `main.js`, `styles.css` as binary attachments.
-Note: The manifest.json file must be in two places, first the root path of your repository and also in the release.
-- Publish the release.

-> You can simplify the version bump process by running `npm version patch`, `npm version minor` or `npm version major` after updating `minAppVersion` manually in `manifest.json`.
-> The command will bump version in `manifest.json` and `package.json`, and add the entry for the new version to `versions.json`
+Run `npm version {major|minor|patch}` to bump the version.
+This will make the neccessary changes to `manifest.json` and `versions.json`.
+This will also create a git commit and tag.

 ## Adding your plugin to the community plugin list
 - Check the [plugin guidelines](https://docs.obsidian.md/Plugins/Releasing/Plugin+guidelines).
 - Publish an initial version.
 - Make sure you have a `README.md` file in the root of your repo.
 - Make a pull request at https://github.com/obsidianmd/obsidian-releases to add your plugin.

-## How to use

-- Clone this repo.
-- Make sure your NodeJS is at least v16 (`node --version`).
-- `npm i` or `yarn` to install dependencies.
-- `npm run dev` to start compilation in watch mode.

-## Manually installing the plugin

-- Copy over `main.js`, `styles.css`, `manifest.json` to your vault `VaultFolder/.obsidian/plugins/your-plugin-id/`.

 ## Improve code quality with eslint (optional)
 - [ESLint](https://eslint.org/) is a tool that analyzes your code to quickly find problems.
 You can run ESLint against your plugin to find common bugs and ways to improve your code.
 - To use eslint with this project, make sure to install eslint from terminal:
   - `npm install -g eslint`
 - To use eslint to analyze this project use this command: